-We are often asked, “what is offset printing?” usually followed by, “which is better between offset and digital printing?”
+The question “what is offset printing?” is usually followed by, “which is better between offset and digital printing?”

 Both methods are valid!
 There are circumstances that determine whether one method is more suitable for you than the other, such as volume, colour reproduction, and paper choice.
 In this post we will explain a bit about offset printing.